 Visitation

-Huntsville Visitation Attorneys
+Huntsville Child Visitation Rights Attorney

 If a parent does not have physical custody of their children, they typically have the right to visitation with their children after a divorce.
 Certain circumstances might pose obstacles to a parent receiving visitation rights, particularly in situations where there is evidence that visitation would be detrimental the children’s safety.